Mad God: Critical response

-On review aggregator Rotten Tomatoes, Mad God holds an approval rating of 93%, based on 80 reviews, and an average rating of 7.80/10.
+On review aggregator Rotten Tomatoes, Mad God holds an approval rating of 92%, based on 95 reviews, and an average rating of 7.8/10.
 Its consensus reads, "A rich visual treat for film fans, Mad God proves that even in the age of CGI, the cinematic allure of stop-motion animation remains strong."
-On Metacritic, the film has a weighted average score of 80 out of 100, based on 14 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 80 out of 100, based on 14 critics, indicating "generally favorable" reviews.

+Jeannette Catsoulis of The New York Times described the film as "a vivid and valuable showcase for disappearing skills".
+Carlos Aguilar wrote a profile of Tippett and the production of Mad God – "the most complete expression of his erudite image-making expertise" – in the same publication.

 John Defore of The Hollywood Reporter praised the film's animation, bleak atmosphere and design, calling it "a tech achievement FX geeks will need to see", and "among the bleakest dystopias [of] science fiction".
 Sight and Sound's John Bleasdale offered similar praise while also criticizing its bleak setting, summarizing that the film "has all the makings of an instant cult classic".
 Scoring the film four out of five stars, Drew Tinnin from Dread Central praised the design, atmosphere and animation, as well as the film's soundtrack, calling it "sheer artistry coming to life".

 Rafael Motamayor of IndieWire rated the film a B, writing "Mad God, a cacophony of savagery and cruelty– [offering] no hope, no respite from the awe-inspiring terror."
 Nerdist's Kyle Anderson rated the film a score of 4.5 out of 5, offering similar praise to the film's atmosphere, visuals, bleak setting, and production design while noting the film's simplistic narrative.
 Reviewing for Tilt Magazine, critic Thomas O'Connor called the film "a deeply unsettling spectacle", highlighting the film as a technical achievement in stop-motion animation, as well as praising the film's bleak atmosphere and disturbing imagery.

 Christopher Stewardson from Our Culture Magazine rated the film four out of five stars, commending the animation, visual design, hellish atmosphere, and dream-like quality, writing "Mad God almost has an anti-war ring to it.
 In its abstract madness, it presents the nightmare of what war does.
 Nobody is human.
 Only monsters exist".

-The film was not without its detractors.
-IGNs Kristy Puchko gave a score of five out of ten, commending the atmosphere and visuals, but criticized the film for what she felt was the "lack of any real plot or substance".